Here's A Breakdown Of All The Charges Against Harvey Weinstein & What He's Going To Jail For

 Count 1: Predatory sexual assault

+Predatory sexual assault charges are handed down in combination with charges of rape or criminal sexual act in the first degree.
 Although six women testified before the jury, the statute of limitations allowed for only five official charges for Weinstein stemming from accusations made by two women in particular: Miriam Haley and Jessica Mann.
 For each of the two more serious charges of predatory sexual assault that Weinstein faced, a third woman, former Sopranos actress Annabella Sciorra, also took the stand to help prosecutors establish that Weinstein had committed prior sex crimes in the same vein.
-This surmounted in the charge of "predatory" sexual assault, which Weinstein was not held accountable for in the final verdict.
+This amounted to the charge of predatory sexual assault, which Weinstein was not held accountable for in the final verdict.

 Advertisement